thelastone07/thelastone07.github.io/_blogs/rust_for_software_3_0.md

 ### Pointers

-Before jumping into what this brand new term Ownership is, it is imperative to have some pointer knowledges.
+Before jumping into what this brand new term Ownership is, it is imperative to have some pointer knowledge.
 If you are familiar with C, then you must have come across terms like pointers, memory and references and it must have been hell.
 Watch this [video](https://www.youtube.com/watch?v=2ybLD6_2gKM) by Low Level if you are completely unfamiliar with pointers.

 My interpretation of pointers is very simple and I find them very logical.
 Imagine what happens when you copy a value from one variable to other.
 If it is an integer, float, double, boolean, all is good, you copy the bits from the one address to another.
 Just 8 bytes of data.
 What happens when you have to copy 120 bytes of data ?
 Copying the whole data is just inefficient and your RAM is limited.
 Pointer solves this problem by passing the address (8 bytes or 4 bytes depending on system configuration).

 ### Variable types and ownership

 Consider data being some sort of secret.
 The one who was assigned in the beginning is the owner of the data.
 Once the owner dies (goes out of scope), the memory (and the value) is freed.
 Variables in stack memory is dropped automatically.
-Variables in heap memory has to implement a drop implemenation.
+Variables in heap memory has to implement a drop implementation.
 Modern version of Rusts implements this for most of the inbuilt complex types.
-Incase, you are building a custom type, make sure to implement drop.
+In case, you are building a custom type, make sure to implement drop.

 ### Moving and borrowing
 This is one of the most fundamental concepts in Rust.
 It deals with moving/borrowing values from one variable to other.

 Stack variables (the smaller ones, the memory cheap ones) when assigned to another variable or passed as a parameter, copies their value to a new address scope.
-Heap variables (the costly ones, the memory eaters) when assinged to another variable or passed as a parameter, gets the ownership of the variable.
-The previous holder of ownerhsip is dropped and can't use the value anymore.
+Heap variables (the costly ones, the memory eaters) when assigned to another variable or passed as a parameter, gets the ownership of the variable.
+The previous holder of ownership is dropped and can't use the value anymore.

 When you own some object, you can lend it to some other person.
-This concept is called borrowing and also exitst in Rust.
+This concept is called borrowing and also exist in Rust.
 When you borrow something in real life, I hope you make sure how the object is being used.
 Similarly, you have to define how the borrowed object will be used in Rust.

 Borrowing avoids moving of the data for complex variable.
 When you lend data, you have to ensure whether they are being changed or not.
 Therefore, borrowed variable are either mutable or immutable.
 There can be multiple immutable variables and just one mutable variable.
 Both can't exist at same time.
 This rule comes into picture to avoid race conditions where two different processes try to edit the same value.
 There are certain tools that can be used to deal with mutability in multiple processes which I'll be talking about later.